tabonham/100_days_of_code/Log.md

 #R1D3
 Continued to work with React, but the lessons from freecodecamp are a little outdated, so I'm basically learning (old) new stuff. it's a bit confusing and makes me apreciate version 17, and how much easier they made it.

+#R1D4
+Continued to work with React, the lessons from freecodecamp.
+Learned about this.state and binding.